Cornelius Fuscus: Reign of Galba

 Little is known of the life of Cornelius Fuscus prior to his appearance in the civil war of 69.
 The Roman historian Tacitus informs us that he was born into an aristocratic family, but renounced a senatorial career in favour of a life of "quiet repose" as an equestrian.
 He enters history upon the accession of Galba on June 9, in the year 68.

 About six months earlier, Gaius Julius Vindex, the governor of Gallia Lugdunensis, had rebelled against tax policies instituted by Emperor Nero.
 To gain support, Vindex had called upon Galba, the governor of Hispania Tarraconensis, to declare himself Emperor.
 Galba was one of Rome's oldest generals, enjoying considerable prestige and widespread political support.
-Nero's own popularity was already on the decline, but nonetheless, he managed to crush the revolt by quickly sending the governor of Germania Superior, Virginius Rufus to Gaul, who defeated Vindex in a battle near Vesontio.
+Nero's own popularity was already on the decline, but nonetheless, he managed to crush the revolt by quickly sending the governor of Germania Superior, Virginius Rufus, to Gaul, where Vindex was defeated in a battle near Vesontio.
 Galba was declared a public enemy, and his legion confined to the city of Clunia.
 The victory proved insufficient to restore Nero's damaged reputation however.
 Rumours quickly spread across the Empire that multiple legions were defecting to Galba's side.
 By June of 68, the Senate had voted Galba the Emperor and declared Nero a public enemy.
 Nero's fate was ultimately sealed when Nymphidius Sabinus, the prefect of the Praetorian Guard, bribed his soldiers to desert their Emperor.
 On June 9 in 68 AD, Nero committed suicide, and with him the Julio-Claudian dynasty came to an end.

 Despite Nero's unpopularity, many provinces were reluctant to accept Galba as his successor.
 Cornelius Fuscus was among those who declared their support for the new Emperor early.
 According to Tacitus, Fuscus was vital in acquiring the support of an unspecified Roman colony in Spain, Northern Italy, or Gaul, a service for which he was rewarded with the procuratorship of Illyricum.

 Galba's troubles were far from over, however, and soon legions posted in Germania, as well as the Praetorian Guard in Rome, revolted.
 On January 15, 68, Galba was murdered and replaced by Otho, governor of Lusitania, who himself quickly perished against the armies of Vitellius, governor of Germania.
 Shortly thereafter, Titus Flavius Vespasianus, a general stationed in Judaea, declared war on Vitellius.